shanemin/web-services_cloud-based-systems/assignment_1/1_2/README.md

 - https://flask.palletsprojects.com/en/1.1.x/installation/

 ## To run the URL shortener, first start _web_server.py_:
-- type `export FLASK_APP=web_server.py` into your terminal, or add it to your ~/.bashrc file
+- Type `export FLASK_APP=web_server.py` into your terminal, or add it to your ~/.bashrc file
-- in the _assignment1/1_2_ directory, type `. venv/bin/activate` in your terminal to start the virtual environment
+- In the _assignment1/1_2_ directory, type `. venv/bin/activate` in your terminal to start the virtual environment
-- in the same directory, type `flask run` in your terminal to start the REST service
+- In the same directory, type `flask run` in your terminal to start the REST service

     (The web service uses localhost port 5000)